Jala-University/bank-simulation/README.md

 - Comprehensive unit tests
 - Clear separation of concerns

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contributing

+1. Fork the project
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+## Acknowledgments

+- Jala University for providing the educational framework
+- Contributors and reviewers who helped improve this simulation
+- PlantUML community for diagram tools

 This implementation follows SOLID principles, uses proper Java 21 features, and includes comprehensive documentation as requested.